The Ford Foundation Hosts NYC Department of Health Vaccination Center

 Our Commitment to Our Grantees

-The work of the individuals and organizations we support matters now more than ever.
-We are working closely with them during this challenging time to understand their needs and provide them with the required support and flexibility to navigate the evolving situation.
+The work of the organizations we support matters now more than ever.
+We are working closely with them to understand their needs and provide them with the required support and flexibility to navigate the evolving situation.
 Read more.

 Photo courtesy of NDWA